code61/short_format_notes/_sessions/c3prep/4_command_line.md

 {% exercise %}
 1. Open your command line:
     * On a Mac open Terminal (Applications > Terminal)
-    * On Windowns open Command Prompt with Ruby on Rails
+    * On Windows open Command Prompt with Ruby on Rails
 2. Find out where you are:

         $ pwd